rangle/radius-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Creating NPM Packages

+1) Update the path on line 7 in `projects/ds/src/ng-package.json`
+2) Add your main CSS file into `angular.json` under `styles` E.g. line 61
+3) After step 1 and 2 are done, run the following commands in order:
+  `npm run packagr` - this will create a dist folder, in package.json in dist folder change the name and the version of it accordingly
+  `cd dist`
+  `npm pack`
+  `npm login` - you need to have a npm account
+    If you have an account put your login information if you don't have one, you can create one at <https://www.npmjs.com> for free `npm publish`